riddhi-testcases/CBTCIP_eventplanner360/README.md

 # EventPlanner360

 EventPlanner360 is an all-in-one event management platform enabling users to plan, organize, and oversee diverse events like conferences, weddings, and parties.
-This platform includes features for event creation, guest list management, budget tracking, vendor coordination, scheduling, personalized event pages, invitation management, RSVP tracking, and integration with payment gateways for ticket sales and online transactions.
+This platform includes various features that elevates itself as the destination event platform.

 ## Features